Governing Body Spotlight

 What is one of your guiding leadership principles?

-Take care of your people, and they will take care of the business.
+Take care of your people first, and they will take care of the business.

 What is the greatest challenge security leaders face today, and how are you addressing it?